tomekzaw/blinqr/README.md

 # blinqr
-A prototype implementation of an unidirectional connectionless stateless data transfer protocol from a computer to a mobile device.
+A prototype implementation of an unidirectional connectionless stateless data transfer protocol using QR and LT codes to send small files from a computer to a mobile device.

 ![](docs/screenshot.png)